 - Insurance Paperwork

-You may also need to obtain a residency card.
-This will be issued within six months of applying.
-It is free and is valid for five years.
+UK citizens moving to France must first obtain a long-stay visa before arrival, then apply for a residency card (carte de séjour).
+Application fees are planned to be €350-375 from 2026.
 This will allow you to work freely in France and to obtain the correct social security documents.
 In most cases, your employer will deal with this for you and you shouldn't have too many issues with social security paperwork.
 The Securite Sociale can be used to reimburse you for certain expenses, pay you any pension you're entitled to and a variety of other social services.

-Healthcare in France as a UK Citizen
+Try our Visa Eligibility Checker free, here on this site →Healthcare in France as a UK Citizen

-As France is an EEA Country, those who choose to move there permanently must give up their normal rights to NHS medical treatment.
+UK citizens moving to France must arrange private health insurance as part of their visa requirements.
 The NHS works on a residence-basis and therefore you are expected to receive treatment in France in accordance with local law.
-In order to ensure your documentation is all correct:- Notify your GP that you wish to be removed from the NHS register
+In order to ensure your documentation is all correct:

 - Register within 3 months of arriving in France and provide evidence that you are financially able to pay for your own medical needs